Unplanned Pregnancy Help in California

-As a woman experiencing an unplanned pregnancy in California, it’s probably safe to assume you’re under a good deal of stress.
+As a woman experiencing an unplanned pregnancy and considering adoption in California, it’s probably safe to assume you’re under a good deal of stress.
 Whether it’s an unwanted pregnancy or just simply an unexpected pregnancy, you’re suddenly faced with a lot to consider.

 Some women in this situation know immediately what they want to do.
 For them, there’s never a question, and that’s great.
 However, this isn’t the case for everyone.
 If you aren’t sure what to do next now that you’re experiencing an unplanned pregnancy, you certainly aren’t alone.
-This article is dedicated to discussing your pregnancy options in California and helping you learn more about the choice you’re faced with.
+This article is dedicated to discussing your pregnancy options, including adoption in California, and helping you learn more about the choice you’re faced with.

 Please know that, while we are an adoption agency, this article’s purpose is not to persuade you to choose adoption for your unborn child.
 This serves simply to talk about unplanned pregnancy options, and every pregnant woman ultimately has three: parenting, abortion or adoption.